THE LINKS COURSE IN SOUTH AFRICA

-Within a short period of time I met the Head Pro at Los Robles Golf Course in Thousand Oaks, Ca. His name was Angelo Ruggerio who taught me the Single Plane Swing.
+Within a short period of time I met the Head Pro at Los Robles Golf Course in Thousand Oaks, Ca. His name was Angelo Ruggerio who taught me the Diagonal Swing Plane.
 Angelo worked with me for over 3 years, but the greatest thing he taught me was how to work on one thing at a time.
 Once you have mastered the move or position you are looking for then and only then can you move on to the next thing.
 What an important lesson to learn and I have followed that philosophy in my own practice and in teaching others.

 Over the years I have been very fortunate to have been coached and mentored from some very good people.

 Ben Hogan - When I first started learning the "game" I wanted to learn from the best.
 Ben was my size and what a player to watch.
 Even though there was quite an age difference I enjoyed watching him practice.
 I read everything I could that he wrote and watch whatever videos were available at that time.
 I learned how to think, practice and play just like he did.
 But the most important thing I learned from Ben was how to train my mind.
 Just learning how to visualize shots before I hit them helped me improve faster than working on anything mechanical.